Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Methods

-where $\vec{V}_{ih}$ is the vector part of the tensor embedding $\hat{V}_{ih}$ (i.e. the irreps of order $\lambda=1$), $f_c(r_{ij})$ is a polynomial cutoff function going smoothly to zero at the short-range cutoff distance $R_c^{(sr)}$, as defined in~\cite{Gasteiger2020}.
-The final force vector acting on atom $i$ is then given by
+where $\vec{V}_{ih}$ is the vector part of the tensor embedding $\hat{V}_{ih}$ (i.e. the irreducible representations of order $\lambda=1$), $f_c(r_{ij})$ is a polynomial cutoff function going smoothly to zero at the short-range cutoff distance $R_c^{(sr)}$, as defined in~\cite{Gasteiger2020}.
+The final force vector $F_i$ acting on atom $i$ is given by the antisymmetric sum of the $F_{ij}$ to which is added the short-range screened nuclear repulsion term $F_{\text{rep}} = -\na E_{\text{rep}}$ that is used in FeNNix-Bio1:

-where and $F_{rep} = -\na E_{rep}$ is the same short-range screened nuclear repulsion term as in FeNNix-Bio1, whose expression is analytic and defined using the element-pair-specific NLH parametrization of~\cite{Nordlund2025}: